Sections in this article

 What are the margins required when designing files for Perfect Binding?

-The general margins for booklets is a minimum of .25” of 1/4” on all edges, however, an additional margin of .25” or 1/4” should be allowed on the spine edge (for a total of .5” or 1/2”).
+The general margins for booklets is a minimum of .25” or 1/4” on all edges.
+However, an additional margin of .25” or 1/4” should be allowed on the spine edge (for a total of .5” or 1/2”).
 This includes space for the glue itself as well as margin to ensure that no content “falls” into the spine and becomes difficult to read or obscured.

 What are the advantages of Perfect Binding?

-- It allows for a wide range in page counts
+- It allows for a wide range of page counts.

-- This binding method works for a wide range of applications, such as product catalogs, magazines, manuals, company profiles, or novels, among others
+- This binding method works for a wide range of applications, such as product catalogs, magazines, manuals, company profiles, or novels.